 Corcyra cephalonica, The Rice Moth

-Corcyra cephalonica, popularly known as rice moth or Indian Meal Moth, a serious pest of storage, especially for cereals like rice, maize, wheat, etc. The moth feed on a wide variety of dried vegetable materials, dried fruits like almonds, date palm, nuts, chocolates, biscuits, oilcakes etc (Adeyemi, 1968; Hodges, 1979).
-These are serious pest as they affect staple food like rice and wheat.
+Corcyra cephalonica, popularly known as rice moth or Indian Meal Moth, a serious pest in storage, especially for cereals like rice, maize, wheat, etc. The moths feed on a wide variety of dried vegetable materials, dried fruits like almonds, date palm, nuts, along with chocolates, biscuits, oilcakes etc (Adeyemi, 1968; Hodges, 1979).
+These are serious pests as they affect staple food items like rice and wheat, effective management is very much essential.
 The pest in India is known to cause 5-10% of loss in stored grains (Champ & Dyte, 1977, Tooba et. al., 2005).
-When they affect the grains in the form of seeds, they affect the quality and quantity, thus affect the future production itself.
-Larval stage is very destructive as they feed on grains by tunneling or feeding on surface.
-While feeding they produce silken threads to form webbings, thus contaminating the food.
+When they infest the seeds in storage, quality, quantity and viability are affected.
+Larval stage is very destructive as they feed on grains by either tunneling or feeding on surface.
+While feeding they produce silken threads to form webbings, thus contaminating them to loose their merchantability.

 Biology of Corcyra Cephalonica

-Adult females start laying eggs immediately after emerging, reaches peaks after few days.
+Adult females start laying eggs immediately after emerging, reach its peaks after few days.
 Eggs start hatching within 2-3 days.
 Eggs are laid scattered over the food mass, bags, containers.
 Eggs are creamy white in color, tiny in size, oval in shape, with thread like projection at one end.
-Eggs start hatching within 2-3 days.
-Temperature suitable for hatching and further development is 30 – 32.50C, along with 70% relative humidity.
-During the stage of caterpillar, they undergo 7-8 instar.
-The stage is very destructive as the juveniles veraciously feed on food stuffs.
-Last instar larvae lead to pupation where a double layered, well woven cocoons are formed on walls of the godowns, bags or containers or cracks and crevices.
+Temperature suitable for hatching and further development is 30 – 32.50C.
+The said temperature is more favoring along with 70% relative humidity.
+The juvenile stage is very destructive which undergo 7-8 instars.
+The caterpillars veraciously feed on food stuffs where as adults mainly meant for egg laying.
+Last instar caterpillar move to pupation stage where a double layered, well woven cocoons are formed on walls of the godowns, surface of bags or containers or cracks and crevices.
 Later well developed adults emerge from the pupa.
 The adults are pale and buffed in appearance.
 The hind wings are pale, where as fore wings are dull brownish or gray in color.
 Adults are mostly active after fall of night.

 Economic damage by Rice moth

-Moth at juvenile stage are most active and destructive.
+Moth at juvenile stages are most active and destructive.
 While feeding, the salivary glands of larvae start secreting sticky protein fiber which hardens when exposed to air.
-These fibers bind the food grains or food particles to form a webs.
-These webbings act as protective shield against predators' and adverse climatic conditions.
-Under severe infestation entire food mass contaminated with webs and reduces its merchantability.
+These fibers, bind the food grains or food particles to form a webs.
+These webbings act as protective shield against predators and adverse climatic conditions.
+Under severe level of infestation, entire food mass get contaminated with webs.
 Presence of live or dead larvae, their skin and castings in consignment either make them render less value or unfit for human consumption.

 Management of Corcyra cephalonica